weareyolo/enumer/README.md

         if true, GraphQL marshaling methods for gqlgen will be generated.
 Default: false -json
         if true, json marshaling methods will be generated.
+Default: false -bson
+        if true, bson marshaling methods will be generated.
 Default: false -linecomment
         use line comment text as printed text when present -output string
         output file name; default srcdir/<type>_string.go -sql
         if true, the Scanner and Valuer interface will be implemented.
-  -text
+Default: false -text
         if true, text marshaling methods will be generated.
 Default: false -transform string